geekygiganerd/Find-Word/README.md

 This problem has been designed to help learners develop the logic of:
 - how to skim through Strings
+- incorporate various String and char functions
-- use Scanner class to scan File objects
+- use Scanner and File objects
 - implement Call by Reference
 - utilize command line arguments